 by WP SYNTEX

 With Polylang, you can use as many languages as you want for your site.
 Your website visitor can use the language switcher in the widget area or in the navigation menu to view your site in the language they want.
 This plugin is very popular because of its simplicity and flexibility.
+The pro version comes with a machine translation function (powered by DeepL).
 Learn more about Polylang here: https://wordpress.org/plugins/polylang/

 2. The WordPress Multilingual Plugin